wp-plugins/responsive-photo-gallery-wp/readme.txt

 1. Install as regular WordPress plugin.<br />
 2. Go your plugin setting via WordPress Dashboard and find "<strong>Custom photo gallery wordpress </strong>" activate it.<br />

-After activate plugin you will see "Photo Gallery" menu at left side on WordPress dashboard click "Ad New Photo" and use the options field "Gallery Settings"<br />
+After activate plugin you will see "Photo Gallery" menu at left side on WordPress dashboard click "Add New Photo" and use the options field "Gallery Settings"<br />

 <br />
 <strong>How to use on page</strong><br />